tardate/blog.tardate.com/_posts/2017-05-16-leap298-the-golden-hind.md

 The **Metal Earth** brand is often seen in toy retailers (it even [has its own sub-reddit](https://www.reddit.com/r/metalearth/)!), but the model designs all see to be common from a few Chinese manufacturers.
 The model I have here comes from [Shantou Mini Qute Trading Co.
-Ltd.](https://mqfun.en.alibaba.com/) As always, [all notes, schematics and code are in the Little Electronics & Arduino Projects repo on GitHub][project] [![hero_image][hero_image]][project]
+Ltd.](https://mqfun.en.alibaba.com/) As always, [all notes in the Little Electronics & Arduino Projects repo on GitHub][project] [![hero_image][hero_image]][project]

 [leap]: http://leap.tardate.com